0-GEE/SYSTER/README.md

 PFP credit: [まさよ🍬Fantia](https://www.pixiv.net/en/users/14325286)

 ### Setup
-1. Upon inviting the bot to your server, ensure that it has administrator permissions.
+1. Upon inviting the bot to your server, ensure that it sufficient permissions.
 The OAUTH2 invite url is configured with administrator permissions already so there should not be any necessary changes to be made.

+Should you prefer setting up permissions manually, then for all channels you want SYSTER to monitor, it must be able to:
+* read messages
+* send messages
+* delete messages

+For an existing logging channel, SYSTER must be able to:
+* send messages

+If you don't have a logging channel, SYSTER must be able to:
+* create and modify text channels

-1. Next, run the 'setup' command and type the name of the channel which you want this bot to log to (example: `%setup my-logging-channel`).
+2. Next, run the 'setup' command and type the name of the channel which you want this bot to log to (example: `%setup my-logging-channel`).
 If 'setup' is run without any channel name provided, it will create a new channel called 'sys-log' and configure its permissions so that only administrators have access to it.
 You are free to modify this channel as you see fit.

 1. Congratulations!
 The bot is now configured and ready for use!
 From now on, it will automatically detect and delete messages with embedded "crash GIFs".
 If you wish to disable this feature, simply run 'toggle' (example: `%toggle`)  To re-enable, run the same command again.